 - Proof of payment of fees

-The cost-price reducing subsidy for childcare organizations in Bonaire is a maximum of $ 200,- per child per month for day care and a maximum of $ 150,- per child per month for out-of-school care.
+The cost-price reducing subsidy for childcare organizations in Bonaire is a maximum of $ 441,- per child per month for daycare and a maximum of $ 396,- per child per month for out-of-school care.

 If your organization receives the cost-price reducing subsidy, a minimum and maximum parental contribution applies:

-- The parental contribution should not exceed $ 200,- per month.
-For host parents offering day care, the maximum parental contribution is $ 175,-.
+- For host parents offering daycare, the parental contribution is $ 75,- per month.
+For host parents offering out-of-school care, the parental contribution is $ 100,- per month.

 Parents who cannot afford the parental contribution, can apply for a supplementary childcare subsidy at the Public Entity Bonaire.

-Supervising the quality of childcare and after-school care has been assigned by OLB to the Inspectorate of Education.
-The inspection can have parts of the supervision carried out by a local organization.
-Inspectors will visit the childcare centres both announced and unannounced.
+Supervising the quality of daycare and after-school care has been assigned by OLB to the Inspectorate of Education.
+The inspection can have parts of the supervision carried out by a local inspector.
+Inspectors will visit the childcare centers both announced and unannounced.
 Where necessary, they provide advice to the childcare organization.

 If the quality needs to be improved, the inspection will visit the organization again within the agreed period, to see whether the improvements have been implemented.
 If there are serious issues, the inspector can issue a negative advice.
 A negative advice can lead to a measure or (temporary) closure.